Khan/perseus/packages/perseus/src/util/parse-perseus-json/README.md

 Then you should skim the parsers in `general-purpose-parsers/` to get a sense of what's available.
 The Perseus-specific parsers are all in `perseus-parsers/`.
 The public API is in `index.ts`.

+### Default values

+One architectural question that arose during the creation of these parsers was "where should defaults be applied?
+In the parser, or in the widget's `defaultProps`?"

+Our answer, for the time being, is "both."
+These defaults serve different purposes.

+The `defaultProps` of a widget are used during content editing to initialize the widget options.
+They represent our _current version_ of the initial widget configuration that content creators should see when they add a widget to an exercise.

+The defaults in the parsers represent the values that should be used for _old content_, created before the associated prop was added to the widget.
+**The default values in the parser should not change over time**, because any changes might cause old exercises to become unsolvable or otherwise misconfigured.
+The snapshot regression tests in this folder are designed to ensure that we don't accidentally change the defaults.